-Tabl of pre-packed food that are required to be date-marked their expiry dates Format of Date Marking with 1.
-Cream, reduced cream, light cream, whipped cream and sour The year of the date mark is 1. cream excluding sterilized canned cream. optional.
-For example, the 2.
-Cultured milk and cultured milk drink. expiry date of pasteurized 2.
 3. Pasteurized milk and pasteurized milk drink. milk can be declared as "31 4.
-Yoghurt, low-fat yoghurt, fat-reduced yoghurt, non-fat May 12" or "31 May" . yoghurt and yoghurt products.
-5 5.
-Pasteurized fruit juice and pasteurized fruit juice drink. - 5.
-6. Pasteurized vegetable juice and pasteurized vegetable juice - 0. drink.
-7. Tofu, "taufu" or "doufu", a soybean curd product made of 1 basically soybeans, water and a coagulant, including "egg tofu", "taukau" or "dougan", and the soft soybean curd dessert known as "tauhui:, "tofa", or "douhua", but excluding the oil fried tofu in the form of a pouch known as "taupok", and the fried/dried beancurd stick.
+Yoghurt, low-fat yoghurt, fat-reduced yoghurt, non-fat May 12" or "31 May" yoghurt and yoghurt products.
+5. Pasteurized fruit juice and pasteurized fruit juice drink.
+7 6.
+Pasteurized vegetable juice and pasteurized vegetable juice 7 drink.
+7. Tofu, "taufu" or "doufu", a soybean curd product made of basically soybeans, water and a coagulant, including "egg tofu", "taukau" or "dougan", and the soft soybean curd dessert known as "tauhui:, "tofa", or "douhua", but excluding the oil fried tofu in the form of a pouch known as "taupok", and the fried/dried beancurd stick.
 8. Food which is stored or required to be stored at a chilling temperature to maintain or prolong its durable life, including read-to-eat minimally processed fruits and vegetables but excluding raw fruits and vegetables 9.
-Vitaminised fruit juice and vitaminised fruit juice drink.
-The day of the date mark is 10.
-Vitaminized vegetable juice and vitaminized vegetable juice optional.
-For example, the drink. expiry date of infants' food 11.
-Liquid milk and liquid milk products excluding condensed can be declared as either "31 milk, sweetened condensed milk, evaporated milk and May 12" or "May 12". canned sterilized milk and milk products.
-12. Flour 13.
+Both fruit juice and fruit juice drink fortified with vitamins The day of the date mark is 10.
+Both vegetable juice and vegetable juice drink fortified with optional.
+For example, the vitamins. expiry date of infants' food 11.
+Liquid milk and liquid milk products excluding condensed can be declared as either "31 milk sweetened condensed milk, evaporated milk and canned May 12" or "May 12".
+10 sterilized milk and milk products.
+4 12.
+Flour 13.
 Salad dressing 14.
 Mayonnaise 15.
 Raisins and sultanas 16.
-Chocolate, milk chocolate and chocolate confectionery in which the characteristic ingredient is chocolate or cocoa, with or without the addition of fruits and nuts.
-17. Breakfast-cereal with or without fruit and nuts except cereal in cans.
-18. Infants' food 19.
-Edible cooking oils nature and quality.
+Chocolate, milk chocolate and chocolate confectionery in which the characteristic ingredient is chocolate or cocoa, 1.7 with or without the addition of fruits and nuts.
+4 17.
+Breakfast-cereal with or without fruit and nuts except cereal 1.0 in cans.
+4 18.
+Infants' food 4 19.
+Edible cooking oils

+^{}Refers to fresh fruits and vegetables that have been peeled, cored, sliced, chopped, and shredded, prior to being packaged for sale and/or ready for consumption.

+Expiry date as defined in the Food Regulations as the date after which the food, when kept in accordance with any storage conditions indicated on the label of that food, may not retain its normal nature and quality.
 The expiry date should be shown in one of the following ways:

-Refers to fresh fruits and vegetables that have been peeled, cored, sliced, chopped, and shredded, prior to being packaged for sale and/or ready for consumption.

-Expiry date as defined in the Food Regulations as the date after which the food, when kept in accordance with any storage conditions indicated on the label of that food, may not retain its normal